HimanthReddyGurram/To-do-List_Web3_DApp/README.md

 # Starts the replica, running in the background
 dfx start --background

+# Open another terminal
-# Deploys your canisters to the replica and generates your candid interface
+#Deploys your canisters to the replica and generates your candid interface
 dfx deploy
 ```